 The primary audience for the guidelines is council CME staff, executive staff and elected representatives.
 The guidelines are also intended to help the public, iwi and Māori groups, and any other interested parties understand how CME is carried out.
-The Ministry is interested in feedback from all of these groups.

 Links to further resources and reports